Different Roof Pitches: Explained

 Panorama frame House exterior with view of the dark pitched roof against a cloudy blue sky.
 A mountain blanketed with snow can be seen behind the home.

 If you’ve been thinking about having a roof replacement, you may have heard some different terms thrown around.
-A hip roof, gable roof, mansard roof, gambrel roof, or shed roof all refer to different roof geometries, or shapes.
+A hip roof, gable roof, mansard roof, gambrel roof, or shed roof all refer to different shapes.
 Metal roofing, double underlayment, slate shingles, asphalt shingles, and similar options refer to roofing materials.
 But what about roof pitch and slope?
 Where do they come into play for your roofing system?

 What is a Roof Pitch?